Continuing Care Retirement Communities

 Contact Our Experienced Medicaid and Nursing Home Attorneys

 When planning for your future, you want the security of knowing your needs will be provided for.
 At Cavallo & Cavallo, our experienced New York Medicaid and nursing home attorneys can help guide you through process of making choices regarding long term care and financial planning.
-With offices in the Bronx and New Rochelle, we’re your neighborhood law firm, providing efficient and effective legal service to handle all your estate needs.
+With offices in the Bronx and Westchester, we’re your neighborhood law firm, providing efficient and effective legal service to handle all your estate needs.